chaoss/community/elections/2026-GB/README.md

 - [Voter Guide](VOTER-GUIDE.md) - Detailed information about the election process, eligibility, and how to vote
 - [Election FAQ](../election-faq.md) - Frequently asked questions about CHAOSS elections
+- [Candidate Guide](CANDIDATE-GUIDE.md) - Information for those interested in running for the Governing Board
+- [Nomination Template](nomination-template.md) - Template for candidate submissions
 - [Election Mechanics](../mechanics-GB.md) - CHAOSS Governing Board election rules and procedures
-- [Nomination Template](nomination-template.md) - Template for candidate submissions

 ## Quick Links